Machine Learning on Heterogeneous, Edge, and Quantum Hardware for Particle Physics (ML-HEQUPP)

 AIML65P1~\cite{AIML65P1_NSS_2024} is a smart readout ASIC, developed at BNL to address the growing data challenges in modern physics experiments.
 AIML65P1 is fabricated in a 65-nm CMOS process, and integrates 23 independent channels, each containing a complete analog and digital processing chain.
 The chip layout and architecture is shown in Fig.~\ref{fig:chip}.
 At the front-end, a charge-sensitive amplifier followed by a 3rd-order analog anti-aliasing filter shapes the detector signal~\cite{Deptuch_Pixel_2022}.
 A 12-bit hybrid analog-to-digital converter (ADC)~\cite{Mandal_ADC} then digitizes the waveform, feeding a digital-back end that includes a programmable finite impulse response (FIR) shaping filter, waveform alignment and baseline subtraction circuitry.
-The digital signal processing blocks are followed by an embedded Artificial Neural Network (ANN)—a two-layer multilayer perceptron network with programmable weights and biases—that can be configured for regression (e.g., pulse amplitude and decay-time estimation) or classification (e.g., pulse shape discrimination or signal/noise separation)~\cite{Miryala_ISQED}.
+The digital signal processing blocks are followed by an embedded Artificial Neural Network (ANN), which is a two-layer multilayer perceptron network with programmable weights and biases, that can be configured for regression (e.g., pulse amplitude and decay-time estimation) or classification (e.g., pulse shape discrimination or signal/noise separation)~\cite{Miryala_ISQED}.
 The ANN enables per-channel intelligent processing, effectively functioning as an edge AI engine within each readout channel.
 Further, the deployment of trainable ANNs partially mitigates the rigidity of ASIC electronics compared to FPGAs.

 To support flexible on-chip learning and deployment, the ANN parameters were quantized to 8-bits through an optimization pipeline.
 The ASIC additionally implements stochastic rounding~\cite{gupta2015deeplearninglimitednumerical} in hardware, enabling in-situ learning and ensuring unbiased gradient behavior even under quantized arithmetic—a crucial requirement for effective training with low-precision weights, activations, and partial sums.